d3/d3-scale/README.md

 <a name="pow_domain" href="#pow_domain">#</a> <i>pow</i>.<b>domain</b>([<i>domain</i>])

 If *domain* is specified, sets the scale’s domain to the specified array of numbers.
-The array must contain two or more numbers; if the elements in the given array are not numbers, they will be coerced to numbers.
+The array must contain two or more numbers.
+If the elements in the given array are not numbers, they will be coerced to numbers.
 If *numbers* is not specified, returns the scale’s current domain.

 As with [*linear*.domain](#linear_domain), this method can accept more than two values for the domain and range, thus resulting in a “polypower” scale.